Get traffic. Build your list. Convert prospects. These are the goals of your sales funnel.

 Hootsuite Insights, for example, combines your analytics with more advanced social media monitoring so you can see which ads or content are working and what’s bombing.

 Of course, something like Google Analytics works well, too.

 At the end of the day, the tools don’t matter as much as the fact that you’re regularly checking your sales funnel for leaks.

-Creating a sales funnels does take a lot of concentrated effort and monitoring to build correctly.
-But if you take the time to do it, you’ll earn a nice bump in your revenue.
+Creating sales funnels does take a lot of concentrated effort and monitoring to build correctly.
+If you take the time to do it, however, you’ll earn a nice bump in your revenue.

 Just be sure to watch your metrics and pay attention.
 Even if you are doing this for the very first time, you’ll start seeing results if you stick with it.

 If you’d rather have us tackle improvements to your funnel conversions, let us know!

 How have you gone about implementing a conversion funnel in your business?

 See How My Agency Can Drive Massive Amounts of Traffic to Your Website

 - SEO - unlock massive amounts of SEO traffic.
 See real results.